OfficeDev/office-js-docs-pr/docs/outlook/metadata-for-an-outlook-add-in.md

 ### Creating or assigning a roaming setting

-Continuing with the preceding example, the following JavaScript function,  `setAddInSetting`, shows how to use the [RoamingSettings.set](/javascript/api/outlook/office.roamingsettings) method to set a setting named `cookie` with today's date, and persist the data by using the [RoamingSettings.saveAsync](/javascript/api/outlook/office.roamingsettings#outlook-office-roamingsettings-saveasync-member(1)) method to save all the roaming settings back to the server.
+Continuing with the preceding example, the following JavaScript function, `setAddInSetting`, shows how to use the [RoamingSettings.set](/javascript/api/outlook/office.roamingsettings) method to set a setting named `cookie` with today's date, and persist the data by using the [RoamingSettings.saveAsync](/javascript/api/outlook/office.roamingsettings#outlook-office-roamingsettings-saveasync-member(1)) method to save all the roaming settings to the user's mailbox.

 The `set` method creates the setting if the setting doesn't already exist, and assigns the setting to the specified value.
 The `saveAsync` method saves roaming settings asynchronously.
 This code sample passes a callback function, `saveMyAddInSettingsCallback`, to `saveAsync`.
 When the asynchronous call finishes, `saveMyAddInSettingsCallback` is called by using one parameter, *asyncResult*.
 This parameter is an [AsyncResult](/javascript/api/office/office.asyncresult) object that contains the result of and any details about the asynchronous call.
 You can use the optional *userContext* parameter to pass any state information from the asynchronous call to the callback function.